cftan925/COVID-sentiment-analysis-in-Tweets/Milestones/Report.md

 ## Related works

 Sentiment analysis has been a central topic of dozens of projects and all of them approach the task from different angles.
-One of the extensive studies relevant to our project is Sentiment Analysis In Tweets(https://arxiv.org/pdf/2105.14373.pdf).
+One of the extensive studies relevant to our project is [Sentiment Analysis In Tweets](https://arxiv.org/pdf/2105.14373.pdf).
 Published in 2021, it discusses state-of-the-art Transformer-based autoencoder models with regards to the sentiment classification of tweets and their fine-tuning.
 The project suggests that one of the most appropriate language models to be used in the sentiment classification of tweets is BERTweet.
 In particular, the authors highlight that the model achieved the best overall results when it is combined with LR and MLP classifiers.
 In comparison to the other state-of-the-art models, BERTweet appears to be as demanding in terms of the training data.
 The paper also discusses the fine-tuning of BERTweet which we are going to take advantage of later in our project.<br>

-Another deep work which drew our attention is Topic Detection And Sentiment Analysis In Twitter Content Related To COVID-19 From Brazil And The USA(https://www.sciencedirect.com/science/article/pii/S1568494620309959).
+Another deep work which drew our attention is [Topic Detection And Sentiment Analysis In Twitter Content Related To COVID-19 From Brazil And The USA](https://www.sciencedirect.com/science/article/pii/S1568494620309959).
 Unlike our project the main goal if which is to reveal how the sentiment on various topics was changing over 15 months, the authors look into how the sentiment was changing over an earlier period of time.
 They also appear to cover a much larger number of topics, like economic impacts, case reports/statistics, proliferation care, politics, entertainment, treatments, online events, charity, sports and anti-racism protests.
 Another peculiarity of the study is connected with the fact that it centers around only the USA and Brazil countries and encompasses two languages-English and Portugese.
 The result of the study unfolds what topics include mainly positive or negative tweets as well what was the trend for their change over the studied period of time.
 A very valuable part of the study is allocated to the sentiment analysis and topic modeling, which is going to give us some guidance in our own project.<br>

-One of the most relevant and central works for this project is, however, SemEval-2017 Task 4: Sentiment Analysis in Twitter(https://aclanthology.org/S17-2088.pdf).
+One of the most relevant and central works for this project is, however, [SemEval-2017 Task 4: Sentiment Analysis in Twitter](https://aclanthology.org/S17-2088.pdf).
 The article describes several sentiment classification subtasks with one of them being of particular interest to us, namely subtask A with a three-class classification.
 The paper provides the information on the results of various teams on the tasks which we are going to use to evaluate our own models performance.
 The article was a source of the participating teams results that we took advantage of in order to build a more robust model.<br>

-One of the best results were demonstrated in DataStories at SemEval-2017 Task 4: Deep LSTM with Attention for Message-level and Topic-based Sentiment Analysis paper(https://aclanthology.org/S17-2126.pdf).
+One of the best results were demonstrated in [DataStories at SemEval-2017 Task 4: Deep LSTM with Attention for Message-level and Topic-based Sentiment Analysis paper](https://aclanthology.org/S17-2126.pdf).
 The architecture described involves a 2-layer Bidirectional LSTM, equipped with an attention mechanism, as well as the pre-trained word embeddings intended to initialize the first layer.
-Another promising work BB twtr at SemEval-2017 Task 4: Twitter Sentiment Analysis with CNNs and LSTMs(https://aclanthology.org/S17-2094.pdf) provides a more extensive and comprehensive overview of the various neural models and their performance on the task, in particular different variations of LSTM and CNN and their ensemble combined with various word embeddings.
+Another promising work [BB twtr at SemEval-2017 Task 4: Twitter Sentiment Analysis with CNNs and LSTMs](https://aclanthology.org/S17-2094.pdf) provides a more extensive and comprehensive overview of the various neural models and their performance on the task, in particular different variations of LSTM and CNN and their ensemble combined with various word embeddings.
 This work includes additional embeddings pre-training and is heavily reliant on distant supervision, which is not very feasible within our project due to the lack of time, therefore, we expect our scores to be lower than those reported by the authors.

 ## Datasets